enthought/ets/docs/source/eeps/eep-4.rst

   discourage the use of bare classes like ``Int``, as supporting this adds some complexity to the codebase.
-- for classes with inner traits eg. :class:`List(Int)` we may initially simply annotate as :class:`list` rather than using the full :module:`typing` module ``List[int]``.
+- for classes with inner traits eg. :class:`List(Int)` we may initially simply annotate as :class:`list` rather than using the full :mod:`typing` module ``List[int]``.
 A partial, but true, annotation is better than a complex and complete annotation, at least initially.
 However initial experimentation indicates that it should be possible to cover the inner types.